Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * A script that removes all letters c and C from input: tr -d 'Cc'
 ## 21. esreveR
 * A script that reverse its input: rev
+## 22. DJ Cut Killer
+* A script that displays all users and their home directories, sorted by users: